On January 5, 2018, Michael Wolff’s book Fire and Fury: Inside The Trump White House was made publicly available for purchase.

 We can only speculate as to Furber’s motives here.
 Had he simply grown envious of all the attention Q was seemingly getting, or did he intend on blocking Q out so he could hijack the persona?
 I personally believe it is the latter, considering the message he sent out in January 2018 following his removal of Q’s current tripcode from the board’s whitelist.
 The whitelist allows for only pre-approved tripcodes to be entered.
 By removing Q’s from the list, this would block Q from using their uncracked tripcode.
 In a long message to his board, he declared that if Q posted using their current tripcode, “IT IS A LARP” (live action role play).
 Furthermore, other parts of Furber’s message would, in effect, give him the power to decide what else Q had to say, if anything.

 However, Q was not so easily deterred and had a number of tricks up their sleeve to validate themselves, despite what Furber had done.
 Moreover, as a result of Furber’s repeated attempts to silence them, Q migrated to a different board on 8chan which was not under Furber’s control.
 This prompted Furber to attempt to get that board nuked and he also tried to get moderator credentials for that board so that he could block Q there, as well.
-Furber also used his power and influence as moderator to try to convince others on 8chan and elsewhere that Q had been replaced by a LARP.
+Furber also used his power and influence as board owner to try to convince others on 8chan and elsewhere that Q had been replaced by a LARP.
 In the midst of all these happenings, CodeMonkeyZ (Ron Watkins) had to step in and point out that Furber’s assertions were baseless.
-Furber had created such a scene by using his position as a moderator that CodeMonkeyZ didn’t really have a choice in the matter, since he was the only one who outranked Furber.
+Furber had created such a scene by using his position as a board owner that CodeMonkeyZ didn’t really have a choice in the matter.

 As a result of Furber insisting that Q was now a LARP and having some limited success convincing others, this would appear to be a factor in the generation of a ‘QProof.’
 Since Michael Wolff’s book had just been publicly released for purchase on January 5, 2018 and was the subject of a significant amount of public attention, what better way to validate Q than to release a pirated copy onto the internet which might undercut Wolff’s sales, with a couple Q calling cards edited into those chapter titles.
 If that’s not a flex, I don’t know what is.